rebelwarrior/numenera/README.md

 7. Ruby 3.0 requires explicit 'webbrick' call out in Gemfile.
 8. Bulma requires some fiddling to look good on mobile for markdown files.
 [Spacing Helpers](https://bulma.io/documentation/helpers/spacing-helpers/)
 9. Found a better way to use a dev config using the gem `yaml_extend`
+10. Doesn't seem like you can do Markdown links at the bottom with Jekyll.

 Exploring:
 Bulma's spacing helpers: pretty cool